Wednesday, April 10, 2019

 Yes, its a silly looking hat.
 But in Wyoming, even the GemHunter needs to be warm.

-When I began working for the Wyoming Geological Survey, we were a relatively productive government agency in charge of unraveling the geology associated with mineral deposits as well as in charge of finding new mineral deposits.
+When Hausel began working for the Wyoming Geological Survey, it was a relatively productive government agency in charge of unraveling the geology associated with mineral deposits as well as in charge of finding new mineral deposits.
 But, we were one of the smallest agencies in the State: a very sad commentary for a state that makes its living off mining and oil and gas resources.
-In addition, our salaries were just one step above that of a custodian.
+In addition, salaries were just one step above some custodians.

-Not only was most of the legislature uninterested in the State's mineral resources, but I found many at the University of Wyoming were also anti-mining.
-This is a very strange concept particularly since the University of Wyoming and many of the professors owed their jobs and existence to the mining and oil and gas industries.
-But even educated professors are under the assumption that money grows on trees.
+Prospectors and geologists a found many at the University of Wyoming were anti-mining.
+This is a very strange concept particularly since the University of Wyoming and many of the professors owe their jobs and existence to the mining and oil and gas industries.
+But even professors are under the assumption that money grows on trees.

-During the first couple of years I worked at the Survey, I was asked to assist in building a Childrens' Museum in downtown Laramie - it was going to have a geology theme.
-I donated rocks and assisted in building a mine tunnel for the kids to walk through and on the outside of this exhibit, one board member requested we put on a simple pie diagram to show kids and parents how important mining and oil and gas was to the state.
+Some years ago, Hausel was asked to assist in building a Children's Museum in downtown Laramie - it was going to have a geology theme.
+He donated rocks and assisted in building a mine tunnel for the kids to walk through and on the outside of this exhibit, one board member requested he put on a simple pie diagram to show kids and parents how important mining and oil and gas was to the state.
 It was a pie diagram showing ad valoreum taxes to the state.
 Whoa - was this a bad idea.

 Hydrothermal alteration mineral assemblages found in the Silver Crown district, Wyoming, and on